ryoqun/rubinius/web/_posts/2013-03-07-profiling-jitted-code-with-oprofile.markdown

 Force to build LLVM with OProfile support enabled and rebuild Rubinius

-    $ ruby1.9.1 ./configure --llvm-force-build
+    $ ./configure --llvm-force-build
-    # configure prints that the header 'opagent.h' is found.)
+    # assure that configure prints that the header 'opagent.h' is found.)
-    $ ruby1.9.1 -S rake
+    $ rake

 Run OProfile daemon (requires